markjnkim/es_mod/01-html/content/lesson-7-privacy-policy.md

 ![Chrome Dev Tools Override](assets/step-7/500-devtools.jpeg)

 As we can see, there are two sets of styles being applied to our class of `hero`.
-One is in `secondary-styles.css` at line 2, and the other is in `style.css` at line 75.
+One is in `secondary-styles.css` at line 2 (in this screenshot), and the other is in `style.css` at line 75.
 To explain how it's picking which styles to apply and which ones to discard, just look at how the `secondary-styles` one is listed on top of the other one, as if it's taking precedence.
 That's because it is.

 > REWIND: This is an example of the CSS "cascade" in effect.
 Think back to Lesson 2 when CSS was introduced.
 There are the three factors in CSS determining what styles get applied&mdash;Importance, Specificity, and Source order&mdash;this is an example of "source order" affecting what style definitions win.
 >
 > [More information on this here.](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Cascade_and_inheritance)

+In `privacy-policy.html`, we have the `<link>` tag for `secondary-styles.css` coming after `style.css`.
+The browser reads these tags in order of appearance, so everything from `style.css` is being read and put to use and then it sees `secondary-styles.css` and conflicting property definitions are overridden by the latter.
+This is what "source order" means, whichever one comes later wins.

-One thing that is nice about CSS is that when an overriding style definition takes precedence, if a property isn't explictly mentioned, the other style will still remain.
+One thing that is nice about CSS is that when an overriding style definition takes precedence, if a property isn't explicitly mentioned to be overridden the other style will still remain.
 In our case, we didn't define new values for `background-image`, `background-size`, or `position` because we want to use the same styles, so they get to carry over from the other style definition.

 In the case of `background-position` and `height`, we needed to change those values for this page's hero section to look correct.
-By explicitly redeclaring those styles in `secondary-styles.css`, they will now be the ones that are applied.
+By explicitly re-declaring those styles in `secondary-styles.css`, they will now be the ones that are applied.
 And since `text-align` and `margin-bottom` are not even part of the original `.hero` definition in `style.css`, they are simply added on when we define it in `secondary-styles.css`.

 Now all of the style overriding is done, so we can turn our attention to creating the new style definitions for this page.